The store will not work correctly in the case when cookies are disabled.

 Lance-leaf coreopsis

 Another bright yellow beauty that bees love is Lance-leaf coreopsis.
-Its daisy like appearance makes it a joy to have in your garden, and bees can’t get enough of it either!
-Its open appearance makes its pollen easy to get to, making it rank high on bees' dining destination list.
+Its daisy-like appearance makes it a joy to have in your garden, and bees can’t get enough of it, either!
+Its open appearance makes its pollen easy to get to, ranking it high on bees' dining destination list.

 Coneflower

-Coneflower is easy to spot as its petals face downward unlike most common wildflowers.
-This leaves its nectar filled centre open for bees to come and feast!
-Its pink and orange appearance make quite the showstopper for a bed or border, so why not introduce some of these stop and stare wildflowers into your garden and attract a hive of activity at the same time?
+Coneflower is easy to spot as its petals face downward, unlike most common wildflowers.
+This leaves its nectar-filled centre open for bees to come and feast!
+Its pink and orange appearance makes quite the showstopper for a bed or border, so why not introduce some of these stop-and-start wildflowers into your garden and attract a hive of activity at the same time?

 Oxeye Sunflower